AndyLang81/Portfolio-Project-1---HTML-CSS-Essentials/README.md

 [Link to live project](https://andylang81.github.io/Portfolio-Project-1---HTML-CSS-Essentials/index.html)

-Zenflow yoga is a testing site based on the fictive yoga club.
-It is target the potential clients in search of a place to practice yoga and socialize in New Zealand or online.
+Zenflow Yoga is a testing site based on the fictive yoga club.
+It is targeting the potential clients in search of a place to practice yoga and socialize in New Zealand or online.
 The site is useful to see what the club is about, who they could be training with, what type of yoga they could be practicing and where to find the club.

 ![alt text](/images-for-readme/responsiveness.png)

 # Features